MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-generate-vector-embeddings-azure-openai.md

 If you're using Cloud Shell, it already knows who you are (ie you're already authenticated with your Azure credentials in that session of the shell).
 Otherwise, you can run `az login` from a command line, as described [here](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-interactively) to fetch the access token for your user.

+> [!Tip]
+>
-**Suggestion**: You may wish to save the script provided above inside a file, to authenticate new sessions quickly.
+> You may wish to save the script provided above inside a file, to authenticate new sessions quickly.
 Make sure you use the `az account` command in the script, not the actual password.
+Then, `source setup.sh` (if you called it `setup.sh`) will set the environment variables.

 If you're authenticating to PostgreSQL with a user and its corresponding password, you can connect using the following command (it will prompt you for the password):